asyncgui/asynckivy/README.md

         print(f'button.x is now {x}')

     # waits until EITHER a button is pressed OR 5sec passes.
-    # i.e. wait at most 5 seconds for a button to be pressed
+    # i.e. waits at most 5 seconds for a button to be pressed
     tasks = await ak.wait_any(
         ak.event(button, 'on_press'),
         ak.sleep(5),